kubeflow/community/wg-deployment/charter.md

 ### In scope

+#### Responsibilities

+##### Application Owners

+- Ensure application manifests are up to date with the latest changes.

+##### Platform Owners

+- Ensure platform-specific deployment artifacts (manifests, KFDefs, kpt functions) are up-to-date.

+##### Deployment Working Group Owners

+- Work with Application Owners and Platform Owners to make the integration and release process easier.

 #### Code, Binaries and Services

 - kfctl
 - kfdef for each platform
+- Testing
+- Infrastructure for testing

 #### Cross-cutting and Externally Facing Processes